ACTOMtoolbox/Compatibility-mode-no-graphical-user-interface-/README.md

-# Expert
+# No GUI
-Run on any machine with ini configuration files for settings - Docker is required to run the toolbox (https://docs.docker.com/engine/install/).
+Run on any machine that runs shell scripts, with ini configuration files for settings - Docker is required to run the toolbox (https://docs.docker.com/engine/install/).

 The Decision Support Tool is open source and can be freely downloaded from https://github.com/ACTOMtoolbox, which also includes documentation and instructions.
 If used independently the developers accept no liability relating to the use of the DST.